Imagine Lithium (CVE:ILI) Trading Down 14.3% – Here’s Why

-Imagine Lithium Inc. (CVE:ILI – Get Free Report)’s share price fell 14.3% during trading on Wednesday .
-The stock traded as low as C$0.03 and last traded at C$0.03.
-209,431 shares traded hands during trading, an increase of 2% from the average session volume of 205,601 shares.
+Shares of Imagine Lithium Inc. (CVE:ILI – Get Free Report) were down 14.3% during mid-day trading on Thursday .
+The company traded as low as C$0.03 and last traded at C$0.03.
+Approximately 209,431 shares changed hands during trading, an increase of 2% from the average daily volume of 205,601 shares.
 The stock had previously closed at C$0.04.

 About Imagine Lithium